scott967/script.tv.show.next.aired/README.txt

 	</control>
 </control>

-Beginning with Next-Aired 6.0.10 the backend option can be specified as 2 space-separated numbers to specify how many ListItems should be checked and turned into corresponding NextAired properties.
-For example, if you specify "backend=-2 3" then the ListItem(-2).TVShowTitle, ListItem(-1).TVShowTitle, ListItem.TVShowTitle, ListItem(1).TVShowTitle, ListItem(2).TVShowTitle, and ListItem(3).TVShowTitle shows will all be turned into NextAired(-2).PROPERTY through NextAired(3).PROPERTY values.
+The backend option can be specified as 2 space-separated numbers to specify how many ListItems should be checked and turned into corresponding NextAired properties.
+For example, if you specify "backend=-2 3" then the ListItem(-2).TVShowTitle, ListItem(-1).TVShowTitle, ListItem.TVShowTitle, ListItem(1).TVShowTitle,
+ListItem(2).TVShowTitle, and ListItem(3).TVShowTitle shows will all be turned into NextAired(-2).PROPERTY through NextAired(3).PROPERTY values.

 Note that if the list is shorter than the number of requested values, some of the items will be left unpopulated in a balanced manner (first forward